Mount Allison University: Administration

-Notable alumni
+Labour relations

+Mount Allison faculty are represented by the Mount Allison Faculty Association, and the staff by CUPE local 3433 and CUPE local 2338.
+Mount Allison had a three-week long faculty strike in early 2014.
+Students sought a refund for tuition following the strike, a request that was denied by the board of regents.
+Mount Allison had another week long faculty strike in early 2020, lasting from 03/02/2020 until 08/02/2020.

 Athletics

 The school's team name in Canadian Interuniversity Sport (CIS) is the Mount Allison Mounties.
 The football team has appeared in the Vanier Cup national college football championship game twice (1984 & 1991).
 The Mount Allison football team also made playoff appearances in 2007, 2008, 2010, 2013, and 2014.
 The team won the 2013 AUS championship, but lost to the Laval Rouge et Or in the Uteck Bowl (the national college football semi final) and in 2014, losing to McMaster in the Mitchell Bowl.

 Mount Allison is also home to a CIS-level women's hockey team, as well as swim, badminton, and soccer teams.
 Basketball and volleyball teams compete against colleges and other smaller universities.

 Mount Allison is the winner of the first ever ACAA men's rugby championship in 2007 and remained undefeated through 2010, resulting in four consecutive championships.
 In both 2008 and 2009, the men's and women's Mounties remained undefeated throughout the regular season and became ACAA champions.
 The university women's hockey team plays at the Tantramar Civic Centre.